5-Day Sea Otter Kayak Tour - Kayaking Spring Island, Kyuquot, BC

 Dates and Rates

 If these dates don't work for you, consider our 4-Day Kyuquot Kayaking Getaway or 6-Day Spring Island Adventure trip dates!
 Each of these three base camp sea kayaking trip options feature sea otters and other marine life, majestic rainforest, secluded islets, and the perfect balance of base camp comforts with flexible daily itineraries that suit all levels of kayaking experience and interest.

 |5-Day Sea Otter Kayak Tour - Base Camp

-These 5-day kayaking tours allow you to truly get away, relax, absorb, and fully enjoy a diverse west coast holiday.
+These 5-day (4 night) kayaking tours allow you to truly get away, relax, absorb, and fully enjoy a diverse west coast holiday.

 Transportation: includes two-way ground transport from Comox/Courtenay or Campbell River, and two-way water taxi from Fair Harbour.

 Rates & Details